 Students perform a culminating collaborative “graduation” project in which they use the individual artistic skills that have been developed over the year as well as group skills.
 Students create collaborative work such as theatre pieces and films that reflect a pooling of their creative talents and resources.
 For example, utilizing the skills they have learned from professional filmmakers in our community, students collectively create a short video -- from conception to writing, pre-production, shooting, editing, post production, and marketing.
 The students also create their own meaningful play production, studying and performing duties in playwriting, acting, directing, stage management, producing, marketing, set design, lighting design, and costume design.
 The students learn how to work together as creative artists, communicating a larger Jewish vision to the world.

 Students have classes and workshops with special visitors throughout the year.
 Teachers who have special insights of infusing Chassidus into the arts and creativity, Jewish storytellers, writers, musicians, directors and performers especially connected to their Yiddishkeit and who express kedusha themes through their work, are brought in as living examples to the students during their course of study.

 Outreach and Community Involvement

-Tzohar students volunteer at Yeshiva Girls School by teaching Parsha Through the Arts in grades 3 through 8.
-Our students teach choir, creative writing, movement, drama, and art.
+Tzohar students may volunteer at Yeshiva Girls School by teaching Parsha Through the Arts in grades 3 through 8.
 In addition, they are available to assist the schools with productions and special creative events.
-Our students also volunteer their time and talents for the seniors of our community, and are available to help at the local Chabad Hebrew schools, Friendship Circle, and Yeshiva School’s annual dinner.
+Our students also volunteer their time and talents for the seniors of our community, and are available to help at the local Chabad Hebrew schools, Shabbos Children's Programming, and Friendship Circle.